Christians Celebrate World Communion Sunday Together

 How do we make this experience of World Communion Sunday become deeper this year?
 How could our understanding of the body of Christ be different after THIS time at the table?
 God calls us to be more than consumers of goods provided by the sacrifice of Jesus; we share in the actions of sacrifice, serving, and selflessness.
 In this way, God not only draws us into salvation, but incorporates us into mission.
 Let us live out the meaning of World Communion with new efforts in collaboration that welcome confusion, new practices, and an alternative way of seeing both the church and the world.
 El Señor esté con ustedes!

-*Rev. Stephanie Gottschalk is Mission/Volunteers in Mission Coordinator for the Western PA Conference.
-She wrote this piece originally for the October, 2014 edition of WPAUMC's InFocus publication.
+***Rev. Stephanie Gottschalk is executive director of the Bahamas Methodist Habitat.
+She served until January, 2018 as Mission/Volunteers in Mission Coordinator for the Western PA Conference and wrote this piece originally for the October, 2014 edition of WPAUMC's InFocus publication.

 Read Rev. Brian Bauknight's thoughts on World Communion Sunday